jdereg/groovy-io/README.md

  * 2.6.1
   * Bug fix: An internal `Map` that kept meta-information about a Java Class, changed to `ConcurrentHashMap` from `HashMap`.
  * 2.6.0
   * Added support for specifying which fields on a class will be serialized.
-Use the `JsonWriter.FIELD_SPECIFIERS` key and assign the value to a `Map<Class, List<String>>`, where the keys of the `Map` are classes (e.g. Bingo.class) and the values are `List<String>`, which indicates the fields to serialize for the class.
+Use the `GroovyJsonWriter.FIELD_SPECIFIERS` key and assign the value to a `Map<Class, List<String>>`, where the keys of the `Map` are classes (e.g. Bingo.class) and the values are `List<String>`, which indicates the fields to serialize for the class.
 This provides a way to reduce the number of fields written for a given class.
 For example, you may encounter a 3rd Party class which fails to serialize because it has an oddball field like a `ClassLoader` reference as a non-static, non-transient field.
 You may not have access to the source code to mark the field as `transient`.
 In this case, add the appropriate entries in the `FIELD_SPECIFIERS` map.
 Voila, problem solved.
-Use the `JsonWriter` API that takes `optionalArgs Map`.
-The key for this `Map` is `JsonWriter.FIELD_SPECIFIER` and the value is `Map<Class, List<String>>`.
+Use the `GroovyJsonWriter` API that takes `optionalArgs Map`.
+The key for this `Map` is `GroovyJsonWriter.FIELD_SPECIFIER` and the value is `Map<Class, List<String>>`.
  * 2.5.2
   * `java.net.URL` can now be used as a constructor argument.
 The reader was throwing an exception instantiating a constructor with a `URL` parameter.
   * `java.lang.Object` parameters in constructor arguments are now tried with both null and `new Object()` now.
  * 2.5.1
   * Fixed a bug (introduced in 2.5.0) in the processing of a `Map` that has a `Collection` as a key.
  * 2.5.0
   * New 'Pretty-Print' option available.
-If the 'args' Map passed to `JsonWriter.objectToJson(o, args)` contains the key `JsonWriter.PRETTY_PRINT` and the value 'true' (`boolean` or `String`), the `JsonWriter` output will be formatted in a nice human readable format.
+If the 'args' Map passed to `GroovyJsonWriter.objectToJson(o, args)` contains the key `GroovyJsonWriter.PRETTY_PRINT` and the value 'true' (`boolean` or `String`), the `GroovyJsonWriter` output will be formatted in a nice human readable format.
-  * Convert a JSON String to Pretty-Print format using `JsonWriter.formatJson(String json)`.
+  * Convert a JSON String to Pretty-Print format using `GroovyJsonWriter.formatJson(String json)`.
 A `String` will be returned with the JSON formatted in a nice, human readable format.
   * If a Field contains Parameterized types (e.g., `Map<String, Set<Long>>`, and so on), `JsonReader` will use those fields to process objects deep within Maps, Collections, etc. and still create the proper Java class.
  * 2.4.5
   * Allow "" to be set into `Date` field, setting the `Date` field (or `Date` array element) as null.